coq/coq/doc/sphinx/language/extensions/match.rst

    In most of the cases, the type of the result of a matched term is mechanically synthesizable.
 Especially, if the result type does not depend of the matched term.
-When this flag is on (default), the result type is not printed when Coq knows that it can re- synthesize it.
+When this :term:`flag` is on (default), the result type is not printed when Coq knows that it can re- synthesize it.